What Time is Too Late

 Reece’s sword was stuck in the looter’s chest so he leapt over the dead man and drew his dagger in the same motion.
 He landed between the two looters at the bottom of the stairs.
 The first jumped back in shock but the other one snarled and swung his club at the side of Reece’s head.
 Reece swayed back, the club missing by inches.
 The momentum of the looter's swing exposed his back and Reece buried his dagger into it, aiming for the kidney.
 The man screamed and fell.
 The flames had spread rapidly between the displays of dried herbs and made their way up the wooden walls.

 The third man glanced at his two fallen comrades and ran for the door, but Reece launched himself at the looter and they both fell to the ground.
 They rolled on the floor, arms grabbing wildly for each other.
 Reece ended up on top but the looter tried to gouge Reece’s eyes.
 Reece turned his head away, bringing his elbow down on the man’s nose.
 Blood sprayed as the nose broke with a crunch.
 He pummelled the man with his fists in a blind rage.
-The looter stopped resisting and then he stopped moving altogether, but Reece continued to pummel his bloody face.
+The looter stopped resisting and then he stopped moving altogether, but Reece continued to pummel the bloody head.

 Heat scorched his face, smoke entered his lungs and he started to cough.
 Gwen!
 He tried to reach the stairs but they were engulfed by fire.
 He tried to get through anyway but was forced back by the flames.
 Staggering out into the street Reece saw his home, and Gwen’s shop, sheathed in flame.
 He stood staring at the fire, absorbing his absolute failure to protect his family, his home, the lives of his men and his town.